 The following shall govern deductible amounts under any insurance policies of the Vishay Group for which coverage is sought under the circumstances recited in the preceding paragraph.
 Any deductible for which a liability has been accrued on the books and records of the VPG Group prior to the Separation will be the sole responsibility of the VPG Group.
-Any policy deductible for which a liability has not been accrued on the books and records of the VPG Group prior to the books and records of the VPG Group prior to the books and records of the VPG Group prior to the separation will be the sole responsibility of the Separation will be shared equally by the Vishay Group and the VPG Group.
+Any policy deductible for which a liability has not been accrued on the books and records of the VPG Group prior to the Separation will be shared equally by the Vishay Group and the VPG Group.